netless-io/flat/CONTRIBUTING.md

 * For ambitious tasks, you should try to get your work in front of the community for feedback as soon as possible.
 Open a pull request as soon as you have done the minimum needed to demonstrate your idea.
 At this early stage, don't worry about making things perfect, or 100% complete.
 Add a [WIP] prefix to the title, and describe what you still need to do.
 This lets reviewers know not to nit-pick small details or point out improvements you already know you need to make.
 * New features should be accompanied by tests and documentation.
 * Don't include unrelated changes.
-* Lint and test before submitting the pull request by running `$ yarn run lint`.
+* Lint and test before submitting the pull request by running `$ pnpm lint`.
 * Use a clear and descriptive title for the pull request and commits.
 * Write a convincing description of why we should land your pull request.
 It's your job to convince us.
 Answer "why" it's needed and provide use-cases.
 * You might be asked to do changes to your pull request.
 There's never a need to open another pull request.
 Just update the existing one.